 👩🏻🍳 Expert Tips

 Tip #1: One of my favorite things about serving whole chicken is that you can carve the meat then save the bones to make chicken broth!
 Boiled with fresh ginger, there is a lot of flavor!
 Add some bean sprouts and rice noodles, and you have a full meal.

 Tip #2: It can be tricky cooking whole chicken.
 You want to make sure all the meat is cooked but not leave it so long the white meat in the breast becomes dry!
 (I waaaay prefer dark meat.)
 Stick a meat thermometer into the thickest part (the breast) and make sure the internal temperature is 180F/ 82C.
 FYI, for chicken cuts, it's 165°F (74°C.) (If you don't have a food thermometer, pierce the breast and check that the juices run clear, not pink!)

 This Soy Sauce Chinese Chicken recipe became the most popular post on my blog in just 1 day, and has consistently received rave reviews!

-Even better, you don't need to brine this Chinese takeout classic but it's still a super juicy chicken AND it's mostly passive cooking, so you have time to prepare other dishes for your festive table!
+Even better, you don't need to brine this Chinese takeout classic but it's still a super juicy chicken AND it's mostly passive cooking, so you have time to prepare other dishes for your Chinese New Year table!

 Note: if you find it too much work, here is an easy Cantonese chicken thighs recipe for you.
 Paired with a bowl of jasmine rice and some blanched bok choy, it's a filling meal!